tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. animation speed none, playback speed 0.25, zoom 3.71, normal run from event 299 to 518
    hide physical and data link visualizers until around event 334

+..
 The noise transmissions often overlap the data frames, yet the short bursts are not enough to ruin their reception, most packets are successfully received.
 Note that the thin line of the noise on the spectrogram is much shorter than the data frame.
 Also, the spectrograms have a colored background due to the background noise (also displayed on the spectrum figures).

+..
+When the noise transmissions don't overlap with data frames, they cause the hosts to back off and defer from transmitting.
+The noise transmissions often overlap the data frames, yet the short bursts are not enough to ruin their reception, most packets are successfully received.
+Note that the thin line of the noise on the spectrogram is much shorter than the data frame.
+Also, the spectrograms have a colored background due to the background noise (also displayed on the spectrum figures).

+Transmissions from one of the hosts and the noise source cause the other host to defer from transmitting.
+The noise transmissions often overlap the data frames, yet the short bursts are not enough to ruin their reception, most packets are successfully received.
+Note that the thin line of the noise on the spectrogram is much shorter than the data frame.
+Also, the spectrograms have a colored background due to the background noise (also displayed on the spectrum figures).

+..
+TODO the analog model and the error model could use the amount of overlap in frequency and time between the noise and the transmissions to calculate SNIR and packet error rate/reception probability

 ..  -> **TODO** nem annyira tartozik ide (a visualization)

-**TODO** hogy teljesiti az analog model a kovetelmenyeket ?
+.. **TODO** hogy teljesiti az analog model a kovetelmenyeket ?

    interferalnak, hatnak egymasra, latszik, egybelognak, (az errormodellek kihasznaljak/kihasznalhatnak)

+.. so

+  - the signals interfere -> actually, the noise source creates noise in the middle of a transmission, but its not enough to ruin it because its too short
+  - when the noise doesn't overlap with transmissions, it causes the hosts to back off and defer from transmitting
+  - the analog model takes into account the minimum of the SNIR
+  - the analog model and the error model could use the amount of overlap in frequency and time between the noise and the transmissions to calculate SNIR and packet error rate/reception probability